yiqin/Onepick-Restaurant/README.md

 Onepick-Restaurant
 ==================

-An iOS app for restaurant to organize their menu and review the orders.
+An iOS app for restaurants to organize their menu and review the orders.